umrover/mrover-ros/src/esw/science_board/README.md

 ---

 ## TODO
+- [ ] simplify the mapper logic (can put into a function instead), don't need both _nmea_handle_mapper and _nmea_publisher_mapper probably
+- [ ] Analyze behavior when MOSFET device is out of bounds.
+See if it should be handled by firmware or here or both.
+It is preferred if it is both, but this program does not currently have any checking.
 - [ ] Code clean up
 - [ ] Move beaglebone stuff into config file
 - [ ] Test with ROS